 There are two main kinds of grab bar and a huge assortment of different sub-varieties within each of these types.

 The first kind is the wall-mounted grab bar.
-They are incredibly stable and are fixed to the wall (or other surface) from each end.
+They are incredibly stable and are fixed to the wall (or other surfaces) from each end.
 The flexibility they provide within their stability is highly desirable.
 You can put them pretty much anywhere in the tub or shower and have them angled in a straight line side-to-side, up-and-down, or at an angle.
 It is all up to you and how you will feel the most comfortable and secure when using it to pull up on or stabilize yourself in the bathroom.

 The second type is a partial wall-mounted grab bar.
 It is still attached to the wall, but it fastens at just one end instead of both sides.
 They make use of a hinge installed in the wall of the shower or above the bathtub.
 While they are not in use, they simply sit along the wall, and as soon as you need help, you can extend them to wherever is most easily accessible for you.